spritsail/fivem/README.md

 ## Licence Key

-A freely obtained licence key is required to use this server, which should be entered in `server.cfg`.
+A freely obtained licence key is required to use this server, which should be declared as `$LICENCE_KEY`.
 A tutorial on how to obtain a licence key can be found [here](https://forum.fivem.net/t/explained-how-to-make-add-a-server-key/56120)

 ## Usage